Amyotrophic Lateral Sclerosis (ALS)

 The process that is followed is that a certain number of stem cells are isolated from either of the sources- autologous i.e. from the body of the patient or allogeneically using the help of a donor.
 These stem cells are then isolated and enriched to be infused back into the body of the patient.
 This can be via an intrathecal or intravenous administration.
 Post infusion, these cells improve the voluntary functions of the body.

-Stem cell therapy is being researched as a possible treatment for Amyotrophic Lateral Sclerosis (ALS) .
+This therapy is being researched as a possible treatment for Amyotrophic Lateral Sclerosis (ALS) .
 Stem cells are able to acquire new specialized characteristics by being induced in a lab through differentiation and/or trans-differentiation.
 These processes may allow stem cells to develop new properties, including supporting and encouraging neuroprotective qualities within damaged tissue, helping repair and potentially delay the breakdown of motor neurons while also facilitating axonal growth.

 Owing to its regenerative ability, stem cells are used for the treatment of a wide range of ailments, including amyotrophic lateral sclerosis (ALS).
 However, if we specifically talk about the effect of stem cell therapy in ALS, various clinical models suggest that mesenchymal stem cells (MSCs) may represent a promising approach to treat ALS.
 Well, mesenchymal stem cells have been used to treat certain diseases and disorders, such as heart attacks, osteoarthritis, nerve damage, eye injuries, and even corneal blindness.
 One of the most critical functions that they carry out is assisting in tissue healing and regeneration by releasing growth factors.
 They have also been used to fight cancer tumors by either identifying which type of tumor the patient has and then adapting directly to those properties through differentiation or directly attacking cancerous tumors through the immune response.